Higher Curvature Inflation and the Species Scale: Phenomenology

 In fact, none of these issues arise when the coefficients obey $c_n < 1/n^2$, since $\phi$ is not allowed to run to infinity\footnote{−$\infty$ is technically allowed, but an exponential wall prevents $\phi$ from approaching this limit.}.
 For illustrative purposes, assuming coefficients of the form $c_n = n^\alpha$, with $\alpha<-2$ there is a single Minkowski minimum at $\phi = 0$, and the field gains a mass:

-In this case, the mass is of the order of the cutoff, which can be integrated out, and one recovers the expected content of M-theory in flat space.
+In this case, the scalar mass is of the order of the cutoff, so the field can be integrated out, and one recovers the expected content of M-theory in flat space.
 We then propose that at least one of the following must hold in M-theory: \begin{itemize} \item One cannot continuously deform a maximally symmetric universe to flat space. \item There is no optimal truncation at order $\mathcal{R}^N$ with $N>11/2$.
 In this sense, there is no regime in which one can consider the gravitational series as finite at order $N>11/2$.\footnote{ The first term to break all supersymmetry is $\mathcal{R}^8$, so it is perhaps expected that the series starts diverging once the terms are no longer BPS protected.} \item The coefficients of the gravitational expansion must asymptotically satisfy $c_n < 1/n^2$. \end{itemize}

 If this issue could somehow be overcome, the additional modulus might be interpreted as parameterizing the size of the M-theory circle, making sense after dimensional reduction to $d=10$.
 The construction proposed here could then naturally be used to argue for the presence of a 10-dimensional cosmological constant coming from compactification on the M-theory circle.
-However, this requires assuming that the 11d theory has broken supersymmetry, and is thus not protected against quantum corrections.

-When the apparent quintessence field is in a slow-roll phase, the cosmological constant is given by:
+When the apparent scalar field is in a slow-roll phase, the $10$d cosmological constant after compactification is given by:

 After further dimensional reduction to $d=4$, this becomes:

 It is worth mentioning that this scenario is compatible with the strong version of the (A)dS Distance Conjecture \cite{Lust:2019zwm}, particularly in the case of a tower of weakly coupled string excitation modes.